dendronhq/dendron-site/vault/dendron.roadmap.project.n.backlog.org-mode.md

   - can be edited in Emacs

 - cons:
-  - uncertain how to implement Dendron specific syntax and features (eg. note references, schemas, etc)
+  - uncertain how to implement Dendron specific syntax and features (eg. note references, schemas, etc.)

 ## 2. support `org` syntax within `md` files